-Celebrate #greatoutdoorsmonth with these outstanding outdoor destinations and adventures you can find only in Pure Michigan.
+Celebrate summer with these outstanding outdoor destinations and adventures you can find only in Pure Michigan.

 - Bike the Heritage Trail, Glen Arbor, Leelanau County: This hard-surfaced, non-motorized trail is 27 miles long, connecting Sleeping Bear Dunes National Park attractions and the picturesque town of Glen Arbor.
 There are several trailheads, which will affect your length of ride depending on where you begin.
-Walkers, runners, families, and the handicapped can also utilize the trail, so be careful and follow proper etiquette (stay to the right, alert others, ride single file if passing others, etc.).
+Walkers, runners, families, and those with disabilities can also utilize the trail, so be careful and follow proper etiquette (stay to the right, alert others when approaching from behind, ride single file if passing others, etc.).
 On a cooler summer day, it’s the perfect way to enjoy the sights of the national park.
 An interactive map is available online at https://friendsofsleepingbear.org/sleeping-bear-heritage-trail/.
 Maybe take a dip in Lake Michigan following your ride.

 - Picnic at Mill Creek Park, Dexter, Washtenaw County: Located on the north and south sides of Main Street, Mill Creek Park is comprised of a quaint, peaceful, split six acres.
 The creek flows into the Huron River.
 Walk the covered pedestrian bridge, throw some sticks into the creek (perfect for kids), spend some time on the fishing docks, and if you walk the path five miles you’ll eventually reach Hudson Mills Park.